PrincetonJRose/atl-web-031119/01-hashketball-review/README.md

 ## Objectives

+* Big goal as a programmer: Keep as little in your head at one time as possible.
+  * What do I need to know to understand the code _right here_?

 * Distinguish between data types in Ruby
 * Show how to look up documentation for data types in Ruby

 * Demonstrate the use of common Array methods
   * `#each`
   * `#map`
   * `#select`
   * `#find`
 * Differentiate array methods by their respective return values

 * Define the Single Responsibility Principle
 * Employ test-driven development best practices in their labs
   * `rspec --fail-fast` handle one error at a time
   * Red, Green, Refactor
   * Make it work (shameless green), make it right, make it fast

+* Interesting tools for debugging:
+  * puts
+  * binding.pry
+  * ???

 ---